 5. For grey cast iron, which of the following welding methods is preferable?

-6. Due to which of the following reasons, no flux is used in atomic hydrogen welding?
+6. Due to which of the following reasons, flux is not used in atomic hydrogen welding?

 a) The burning hydrogen shields the molten metal